 We visited with our fellow refugees, and finally saw the sun as it peaked through at sunset.

 Wednesday 9/4 We continued to help the best we could.
-Scott donated our vhf radio, we helped tote water to community center that had collected in overturned boats-for them to flush toilets.
+Scott donated our vhf radio to the incident command at community center, and we helped tote water that had collected in overturned boats for them to flush toilets.
 Molly and David excelled under the dire situation.
 It was mentioned, more than a few times, that they would both excel in emergency relief.
 They were calm, focused, and had an amazing ability to help without disrupting the others efforts.
 It is often hard to assist without getting in the way.

-Canadian, British, and U.S. Coastguard, were finally able to evacuate the injured after the tennis courts were cleared.
+US Coastguard, assisted by the Canadians, British, were finally able to evacuate the injured after the tennis courts were cleared.
 We were hopeful that we might be able to get out later that day.
 There were all kinds of rumors about getting the foreigners back to USA and the Bahamians to Nassau.

 Best news ever was witnessing Louise and Big Pappa reunite with their family.